anolilab/semantic-release/packages/semantic-release-pnpm/README.md

 > [!NOTE]
 > When using trusted publishing, provenance attestations are automatically generated for your packages without requiring provenance to be explicitly enabled.

+> [!IMPORTANT]
+> **First-time releases with OIDC**: npm requires a package to exist before you can configure OIDC trusted publishing.
+If you're releasing a package for the first time with OIDC, you have two options:
+> 1. Publish a dummy version manually first (e.g., `pnpm publish --tag dummy`), then configure OIDC trusted publishing, and then use semantic-release for subsequent releases.
+> 2. Use the [`setup-npm-trusted-publish`](https://github.com/azu/setup-npm-trusted-publish) tool to automatically create and publish a placeholder package for OIDC setup purposes.
+>
+> After the initial package exists, you can configure OIDC trusted publishing at `https://www.npmjs.com/package/<package-name>/access` and then use semantic-release for all future releases.

 ##### Trusted publishing from GitHub Actions

 To leverage trusted publishing and publish with provenance from GitHub Actions, the `id-token: write` permission is required to be enabled on the job: